Web Application Penetration Testing: What You Need To Know

 Let’s say you’re a business owner with a brick-and-mortar storefront.
-When it’s time to close up shop, you won’t leave without making sure everything was safe and accounted for, would you?
-Double-check that all doors and windows are shut and locked, cash stowed away, alarms set.
+When it’s time to close up shop, you won’t leave without making sure everything is safe and accounted for, would you?
+Double-check that all doors and windows are shut and locked, cash stowed away, and alarms set.
 When it comes to your website, are you doing the same?

 Website penetration testing requires a proactive approach in testing websites to find specific vulnerabilities.
 Penetration testing is usually done manually by a cyber security professional who specialises in web application testing and therefore knows specific vulnerabilities that affect websites.
 When performing a website or web application penetration test, the testing team will mimic what a hacker might do to gain access to a website.

 Pentesting is a critical component of maintaining website security and safety.
 Pentesting verifies compliance for your business website (especially if it’s an e-commerce website that uses online payment methods for transactions or web applications).
 It allows you to proactively assess your website’s preparedness for attacks and verify security protocols.